EthanRH11/Mini-Lang/README.md

 ## About

-This project serves as a parser and tokenizer, which processes a stream of text into discrete tokens.
+This project serves as a tokenizer, parser, and interperter, which processes a stream of text into discrete tokens.
 These tokens are then processed according to specific syntactic rules, useful for applications like compilers, interpreters, or custom data parsing tasks.
 The project is written in C++ and is still under development, with ongoing improvements and features being added.

 ## Features

 - **Tokenizer**: Splits input text into tokens based on predefined patterns.
 - **Parser**: Uses tokens to analyze and process the input based on syntactic rules.
+- **Interpreter**: Uses AST Tree to "execute" the nodes.
 - **Error Handling**: Reports errors when tokens do not match expected patterns.
 - **Extensibility**: The design allows easy addition of new tokens and grammar rules.